dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/product-lifecycles.md

 ### dbt Cloud

-- **Beta:** Beta features may be made available for the purpose of customer testing and evaluation.
-These might not be feature-complete or fully stable.
-There might still be some planned additions and modifications to product behaviors while in beta.
-Breaking changes could occur &mdash; although we will do our best to communicate them in advance, we might not always be able to do so.
-Beta features might not be fully documented, technical support might be limited, and service level objectives (SLOs) might not be provided.
+- **Beta:** Beta features are still in development and are only available to select customers.
+To join a beta, there might be a signup form, or dbt Labs may contact specific customers about testing.
+Some can be activated by enabling [experimental features](/docs/dbt-versions/experimental-features) in your environment.
+Beta features are incomplete and might not be entirely stable; they should be used at the customer’s risk, as breaking changes could occur.
+Beta features might not be fully documented, technical support is limited, and service level objectives (SLOs) might not be provided.
 Download the [Beta Features Terms and Conditions](/assets/beta-tc.pdf) for more details.

-- **Preview (Private or Public):**  Preview features are stable and can be considered for production deployments.
-There may still be some planned additions and modifications to product behaviors before moving to General Availability.
-We may also introduce new functionality to Preview features that is not backward compatible.
-Preview features include documentation, technical support, and include service level objectives (SLOs).
-Features in Preview are generally provided at no extra cost, although they may become paid features in their Generally Available state.
+- **Preview:**  Preview features are stable and considered functionally ready for production deployments.
+Some planned additions and modifications to feature behaviors could occur before they become generally available.
+New functionality that is not backward compatible could also be introduced.
+Preview features include documentation, technical support, and service level objectives (SLOs).
+Features in preview are provided at no extra cost, although they might become paid features when they become generally available.

-- **Generally Available (GA):** Generally Available features provide stable features that can be considered for production deployments.
-Service level agreements (SLAs) apply to GA features, and these features include documentation and technical support.
+- **Generally Available (GA):** Generally available features provide stable features introduced to all qualified production environments.
+Service level agreements (SLAs) apply to GA features, including documentation and technical support.

-- **Deprecated:** Features in this state are not actively worked on or enhanced by dbt Labs and will continue to function as-is until their removal date.
+- **Deprecated:** Features in this state are no longer being developed or enhanced by dbt Labs and will continue to function as-is until their removal date.

-- **Removed:** Removed features no longer have any level of product functionality or platform support.
+- **Removed:** Removed features are no longer available on the platform in any capacity.

 ### dbt Core